pauldlynch/cookbook-hugo/content/recipes/2008-01-31-ChickenPiccata.md

 Dress with parsley and serve.
 Plain rice or pasta goes well with this, as will baby new potatoes.

+## Variation
-Variation: can dress with chopped parsley; can thicken with flour at the start instead of the cream; can add the juice of half a lemon.
-Can also use half an onion softened in the oil after cooking the chicken.
+You can dress with chopped parsley; can thicken with flour at the start instead of the cream; can add the juice of half a lemon.
+Can also use half an onion softened in the oil after browning the chicken.